RasmusFL/GaussianIntegers/README.md

 ```c++
 GImodlinearsolve({347, 89}, {117, -547}, {2003}); // outputs "No solution to equation (347+89i)rho = 117-547i (mod 1+2i)"
 ```
-The function `GIprimefactor` factors a Gaussian integer into a product og primes and a single unit (1, -1, i or -i).
+The function `GIprimefactor` factors a Gaussian integer into a product of primes and a single unit (1, -1, i or -i).
 The output is a vector of these Gaussian integers.
 To write the factorization in a nice way as a product, use the function `printGIproduct`.
 As an example,

 ```c++
 printGIproduct(GIprimefactor({1284, -418764}));